These notes are for the guidance of all participants and they

 the way across but perhaps they had not eaten enough.

-think about what you are going to eat – energy gels etc give a
+Please think about what you are going to eat – energy gels etc

-quick boost but for the long haul your body may need something
+give a quick boost but for the long haul your body may need

-cheese sandwiches, heavy duty cereal bars all seem to feature on
+Bananas, cheese sandwiches, heavy duty cereal bars all seem to

-the menu in the Quarry!
-Know the fuel that YOU will need and
+feature on the menu in the Quarry!
+Know the fuel that you will need and

 take it with you or send it to the Quarry in your change-over